Wild Fallow Deer Population Monitoring

 2019 Tasmanian Deer Aerial Survey Report (PDF 3Mb)

 This was in response to the Legislative Council Inquiry into Wild Fallow Deer.
-The 2019 study included Forester Kangaroo because both species share a similar habitat.
+The 2019 study also included Forester Kangaroo because both species share a similar habitat.

 The Tasmanian Wild Fallow Deer Management Plan 2022-2027 committed to a follow-up aerial survey after five years: